MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cloud-powered-search-overview.md

 Product discoverability helps guarantee that customers can quickly and easily find products by browsing categories, searching, and filtering.
 Retailers consider product discovery a primary tool for customer interaction across channels powered by Cloud Scale Unit (CSU), such as e-commerce and point of sale (POS).

 Customers are accustomed to the nearly instantaneous response times of web search engines, sophisticated e-Commerce websites, social apps, automatic suggestions that appear as they type search terms, faceted navigation, and highlighting.
-If customers can't find the product that they are looking for quickly enough in one e-commerce store, they won't hesitate to go to a different e-commerce store.
+If customers can't quickly find the product that they are looking for in one e-commerce store, they won't hesitate to go to a different e-commerce store.

 The cloud-powered product discoverability in Commerce helps retailers continue to increase consumer retention and conversion rates across channels powered by CSU.